-But I had a little mental block about quite how to get there from our place in the northern suburbs of Sydney.
+But I had a little mental block about quite how to get to Cockatoo Island from our home in the northern suburbs of Sydney.
 I knew it would be a BIG DAY OUT and I wanted it to go well for us all.

 Do you know that feeling?
 When you just need the right info and to chat it through with a friend who’s been there?